10sr/junks/README.md

 # junks

-Some junks are found at [10sr - codepad](http://codepad.org/users/10sr).
+Some other junks are found at [10sr - codepad](http://codepad.org/users/10sr).